Our academic experts welcome applications for postgraduate research across a broad range of topics. Research fits into six key themes:

-Research in medieval literature at the University of Hull encompasses a complementary but diverse range of specialisms, ranging from Old Norse to medievalism. .
+Research in medieval literature at the University of Hull encompasses a complementary but diverse range of specialisms, with particular expertise in Chaucer, late medieval drama, and representations of the Middle Ages in film, media and television.

-The Renaissance and Early Modern cluster has strong research and teaching expertise in Shakespeare; sixteenth- and seventeenth-century drama and poetry; literature and politics; Renaissance intertextualities; drama and visual culture; and the literature of ruins.
+The Renaissance and Early Modern cluster has strong research and teaching expertise in Shakespeare; Andrew Marvell; sixteenth- and seventeenth-century drama and poetry; literature and politics; Renaissance intertextualities; drama and visual culture; and the literature of ruins.
+Research is supported by the Andrew Marvell Centre for Medieval and Early Modern Studies, which hosts a range of events, including the annual Andrew Marvell Lecture.

 18th and 19th Century

-The eighteenth and nineteenth-century specialists in the Department of English constitute a lively and enterprising research culture at the cutting-edge of international and interdisciplinary scholarship.
+The eighteenth- and nineteenth-century cluster constitutes a lively and enterprising research culture at the cutting-edge of international and interdisciplinary scholarship.
 Research is supported by the Centre for Nineteenth-Century Studies (CNCS).

 Modern and Contemporary

-Creative writers in the Department of English have expertise in creative non-fiction, crime fiction, the novel, short fiction including flash fiction, and poetry.
+Our creative writers have expertise in creative non-fiction, crime fiction, the novel, short fiction including flash fiction, and poetry.
 Research is supported by The Philip Larkin Centre for Poetry and Creative Writing, which has hosted many of the world's finest writers such as Hilary Mantel, Christopher Hampton, Edna O'Brien, and Kate Mosse.